 Top-ranked Belgian francophone university

-Placing 167th in the 2019 QS ranking of the world’s universities, UCLouvain is ranked first among Belgian francophone universities.
+Placing 152th in the 2020 Times Higher Education ranking of the world’s universities, UCLouvain is ranked first among Belgian francophone universities.
 It is also one of Europe’s most well established universities, having been founded in 1425.
 Erasmus, Gerardus Mercator and Andreas Vesalius are among the greats to have graced its halls; it’s where Georges Lemaître formulated his Big Bang theory and Christian de Duve conducted research that won him the 1974 Nobel Prize in Medicine.